alexliesenfeld/composer/README.md

 - [ ] iOS support

 ## Limitations
 iPlug 2 is a complex framework that is still under heavy development.
-It comes packed with a lot of features and often provides multiple alternative solutions for a problem.
 To limit complexity, Composer is a very opinionated tool with a reduced set of supported iPlug functionality.
 As such, it may not meet the requirements for every project.
-It will try to provide functionality based on what is commonly perceived as "best practice", however.

 # License
 `Composer` is free software: you can redistribute it and/or modify it under the terms of the MIT Public License.